The Cellular Potts Model on Disordered Lattices: Results

-Increasing $\alpha$ beyond the transition value, $\langle \vert \psi_{6} \vert \rangle \approx 0.75$ increases further.
-Our transition value is also comparable to that reported in Ref.~\citenum{Durand2019}.
-On a square lattice, it eventually assumes a maximum.
+Increasing $\alpha$ beyond the transition value, $\langle \vert \psi_{6} \vert \rangle \approx 0.76$, we find that the hexatic order increases further.
+Note that our transition value is comparable to that reported in Ref.~\citenum{Durand2019}, providing additional confidence in our results.
+On a square lattice, $\langle \vert \psi_{6} \vert \rangle$ eventually assumes a maximum.
 We can appreciate the underlying cause of the high-$\alpha$ reduction by examining snapshot 7 in Fig.~\ref{fgr:Phase_transition_hex}b.
-This reveals that for the square lattice, the cells become distorted into a \textit{diamond} configuration with staircase-like borders.
-These are clearly lattice artifacts and this is further borne out by the sizable unphysical peak in the distribution of hexatic order, see Fig.S2.
-For the disordered lattice there is no such behavior; the distribution of hexatic order is smooth within the error.
+This reveals that for the square lattice, the cells become distorted into a configuration with staircase-like borders.
+That is, the borders of cells in large parts of the simulation locally follow the lattice (are at 90$^{\circ}$ angles).
+This leads to the cell edges overall being directed at angles $\pm 45^{\circ}$ with respect to the horizontal (or vertical) and the cells assuming a rhombus-like shape.
+This, in turn, gives rise to the strong, unphysical peak in the distribution of hexatic order, as can be seen in Fig.~S3.
+For the disordered lattice, there is no such a peak, and the distribution of hexatic order is smooth within the error, as can be appreciated from Fig.~S3b.
+Together these results underpin that on the disordered lattice, the artificial (rhomboid) cell shapes are not present.

+The orientation of the cell borders on the hexagonal lattice is also a lattice artifact.
+Figure~\ref{fgr:Phase_transition_hex}b, snapshots~5 and~8, show that the borders of neighbor cells at intermediate-to-high surface tension, follow specific directions.
+These preferential orientations are dictated by the hexagonal symmetry of the underlying lattice.
+The effect appears less `severe' than for the cells on the square lattice, where artifacts lead to significant cell-shape distortions.
+However, we caution against drawing this conclusion, as the natural high-surface-tension shape of the cells is hexagonal, which masks the extent to which cells are constrained by the underlying lattice.